SimKennedy/morph-template/README.md

 Q0 = Any other quaterly file
 ```

-If the source file contains different months or the quarter can not be identified, store as Q0.
+If the source file contains different months or the quarter can not be identified, store as 'Q0'.

 This is to keep the entity part of the filename clean and avoid misreading a quaterly file as a single month.
 Duplicates are ok if the quarter can not be identified.

+For yearly/annual files, store 'Y1' in the 'csvMth' variable.
+Eg.

+---

 Example filenames.
 ```